-All protocols built in Antha are flexible and easily modifiable based on experimental conditions and available reagents.
+All protocols built in it are flexible and easily modifiable based on experimental conditions and available reagents.
 They are also robust and device-agnostic: the same protocol can be executed on a range of liquid handling robots without losing its integrity.

 Finally, the Synthace platform automatically generates files containing information about all samples and liquid transfer steps, ensuring perfect experimental traceability.
 This enables data reproducibility and seamless protocol transfer not only between automation devices but also between labs and organizations.
 Data and protocols can be deposited in its secure cloud-based environment for ease of sharing.

 To see the Synthace platform in action and learn how it can empower your qPCR assays, visit www.synthace.com/platform